Stress Support for a Calm MoodFeb 25, 2021

 There are two main systems involved with the stress response, and a third player that can keep the stress train moving, or put on the brakes, depending on its response to the stress.
 That third player is the mind, i.e. the thinking brain.
 As we all know, our thoughts about a stressful event have a lot to do with whether or not we experience it as stressful.
 That’s a larger topic that we won’t take on here, but it is terribly important.
-[You could put in a couple of links to other blog posts that focus more on the thinking mind.]
 For now, though, let’s focus on the other two systems: the adrenal stress hormones and the autonomic nervous system.

 The moment you perceive a threat, your adrenals release adrenaline, which prepares you for “fight or flight”.
 Cortisol comes out more slowly, but its effects are much longer-lasting.
 Think of adrenaline like gas used to start a fire and cortisol like tending the embers to keep the fire going.
 Together, they change the balance of power in the autonomic nervous system, shifting out of a peaceful state (the “parasympathetic system”) to a state of arousal (the “sympathetic system”).
 This creates all the physical symptoms we associate with stress: rapid breathing and heart rate, clammy hands, digestive problems, etc.

 The ingredients in Stress Support can help bring both the adrenals and the autonomic nervous system back into balance.
 And it may even help calm down brain activity.

 Stress Support includes 4 tonic herbs, known as “adaptogens”.
 Unlike medicinal herbs, adaptogens don’t target a specific symptom.
 They have a broader, more supportive impact on health.
 Ashwaganda, skullcap, eleuthero and rhodiola work together both to support the adrenal glands and to dampen the effects of cortisol.